zacharyad/stack-images-md/README.md

 - **Grid Formation**: Specify a grid layout by prefixing the stack names with a "row x col" (e.g., 4x2).
 This creates a customizable grid of logos (usage show below)

 ### Future Customizations
+- **images for light or dark mode options**: specify that you will have a light/dark or mixed background and images best for those will be selected.
 - **Image Filters**: Options to render logos in sepia or black & white.
 - **Background Customization**: Ability to change the background color of the logo images.
 - **Overlay Additional Images**: For example, a checkbox overlay on each logo to indicate familiarity or usage in a specific project.